eclipse-openj9/openj9/doc/compiler/jitserver/Sockets.md

 ### `J9ClientStream`

 One instance per compilation thread.
-Typically, this is only interacted with through the function `handleServerMessage` in `JITaaSCompilationThread.cpp`.
+Typically, this is only interacted with through the function `handleServerMessage` in `JITServerCompilationThread.cpp`.
 An instance is created for a new compilation inside `remoteCompile`, and the `buildCompileRequest` method is then called on it to begin the compilation.

 ### `J9ServerStream`